joshk/completeness-fu/readme.markdown

 Change Log
 ----------

+15 Oct 09

+- bug fix for failed checks when check is a symbol to a method
+- bug fix for grading (percent complete needed to be rounded)
+- change of CompletenessFu.default\_weightings to CompletenessFu.default\_weighting
+- change of CompletenessFu.default\_grading to CompletenessFu.default\_gradings

 29 Sep 09

 - added a 'grading' method which returns either :poor, :low, :medium or :high based on its percentage complete